JeremiasBohn/Turnip-Stats/README.md

 ## Setup

-1. Create a new table in your database as following:
+1. Create a new table called `TurnipStats` in your database as following:

   | ID | User | Price | Date | Time |
   | --- | --- | --- | --- | --- |